647-568-0258

 Unit Title Summary Time

-1 First Nations, Métis, and Inuit Perspectives Explore Indigenous identities, culture, and worldviews through literature and media in Canada.
+1 First Nations, Métis, and Inuit Perspectives Explore identity, culture, and worldview in Canadian texts.
+In addition, connect stories to current issues.
 20 Hours

-2 Oral Communication Study oral traditions and practice effective listening and speaking across Indigenous contexts.
+2 Oral Communication Study oral traditions and practise active listening.
+Then, speak with purpose for different audiences.
 20 Hours

-3 Reading and Literature Studies Read and analyze Indigenous and non-Indigenous texts to understand diverse cultural perspectives.
+3 Reading and Literature Studies Read and analyze Indigenous and non-Indigenous works.
+Also, compare perspectives and author choices.
 25 Hours

-5 Media Studies Explore Indigenous voices in modern media and create original media texts for diverse audiences.
+5 Media Studies Analyze Indigenous voices in media.
+Finally, create a media text that fits your audience and goal.
 18 Hours

 What You Will Learn – Curriculum Expectations